meltyourface/blank/posts/Invisible-World/Custom-Sigil-for-Spiritual-Protection/index.md

 **Shape**: Begin by drawing a hexagon, which represents balance and harmony.
 Inside the hexagon, inscribe an equilateral triangle pointing upwards.
 This represents the element of fire, symbolizing transformation and purification.

-Sacred Geometry: Within the triangle, incorporate the Seed of Life pattern, a series of seven interlocking circles forming a flower-like shape.
+**Sacred Geometry**: Within the triangle, incorporate the Seed of Life pattern, a series of seven interlocking circles forming a flower-like shape.
 This symbol represents the seven stages of creation and the interconnectedness of all things in the universe.

-Mystical Symbols: At each corner of the triangle, place one of the following three symbols:
+**Mystical Symbols**: At each corner of the triangle, place one of the following three symbols:

 1. An eye, representing the Eye of Horus or the Third Eye, symbolizing wisdom and spiritual insight.